 Why the Taiping Rebellion Failed

-This development led to the Tianjing Incident of 1856, during which several essential political and military leaders of the Taiping were killed on the order of Hong Xiuquan himself.
+This development led to the Tianjing Incident of 1856, during which Hong Xiuquan himself ordered the killing of several essential political and military leaders of the Taiping.
 Hong was unwilling to cede power and eliminated the threats these leaders posed.

 Though the Qing Dynasty may have quelled the rebellion, they too were in the midst of decline.
-The resources it took to defeat the Taiping were not easily replenished and the regional armies that were mustered to put down the rebellion did not vanish after the conflict.
+The Qing could not easily replace the resources it took to defeat the Taiping and the regional armies that put down the rebellion did not vanish after the conflict.

 The resulting decentralized military further weakened the Qing and allowed European powers as well as a modernizing Japan to make further inroads in Chinese territory.

-While the Taiping Rebellion ended in failure, the Qing Dynasty would not last much longer, with the last emperor abdicating in 1912.
+While the Taiping Rebellion ended in failure, the Qing Dynasty did not last much longer, with the last emperor abdicating in 1912.